autoreleasefool/rumoureval/README.md

 ### Running the code

-`python3 src/main.py [--verbose] [--test]`
+`python3 -m rumoureval [--verbose] [--test]`

 - `--verbose` to get verbose output
 - `--test` to train on training data, then evaluate on test data.
-Without, model is tested on dev data
+Without, model is tested on validation data

 ## Contributing